Personal Ordinariate of Our Lady of Walsingham: Church buildings

 Catholic church buildings throughout England, Scotland and Wales are used by the ordinariate alongside the established congregations.
 The Church of Our Lady of the Assumption and St Gregory in Warwick Street, Soho, London, which belongs to the Roman Catholic Archdiocese of Westminster, was designated for the ordinariate's exclusive use from Lent in 2013.
 Also in 2013, the Church of the Most Precious Blood in Borough, London was placed in the care of the ordinariate by the Archbishop of Southwark.
 It was previously a Salvatorian parish.
 In 2017, the ordinariate established its first ever parish in Torbay, Our Lady of Walsingham and St Cuthbert Mayne Church.
 The church is a former Methodist chapel.
 St Agatha's Church in Landport, Portsmouth, was part of the Traditional Anglican Communion before being used by the ordinariate.

 The use of Church of England buildings by the ordinariate requires permission from the relevant Anglican bishop; permission has been denied in at least one case.

-Ordinary
+Leadership

-Monsignor Keith Newton, the former Anglican Bishop of Richborough, was ordained to the Roman Catholic priesthood and on 15 January 2011 was appointed the first ordinary.
-As he is married, he is not permitted to receive episcopal consecration in the Roman Catholic Church.
-On 17 March 2011, he was appointed by Pope Benedict XVI to the rank of protonotary apostolic (the highest rank of monsignor).
+The following individuals have served as head of the personal ordinariate: